webbuilders-group/silverstripe-image-cropper-field/README.md

 Image Cropper Field
 =================

-Adds the ability to crop images from within the silverstripe file section.
+Adds the ability to crop images from within the SilverStripe file section.

 ## Requirements